Ma-Marcinowski/Verificational-Model/README.md

     *
     *

 * #### 1.3.3.
-Dataframe is generated exatly the same way as in the case of v0.2 and v0.1.
+Dataframes are generated exatly the same way as in the case of v0.2 and v0.1, except for the split of training dataframes into a given number of smaller training dataframes, due to the sheer number of training instances.

 ### 2. Verificational Model v1